MicrosoftLearning/mslearn-copilotstudio/Instructions/Labs/01-create-copilot.md

 time to apply what you’ve learned on your own.
 Try creating a copilot that provides answers to questions about Microsoft Copilot!

 - Create a new copilot.
-- Use the `https://www.microsoft.com/en-us/microsoft-copilot/` website as a knowldge source.
+- Use the `https://www.microsoft.com/en-us/microsoft-copilot/` website as a knowledge source.
 - Do not include lesson topics.
 - Publish the copilot so that users can test it in a demo website.